How when life gives you shadows, you learn to throw shade.

 Everything has a universe trapped inside it; anything can make something else happen.
 Take it from someone who knows: sometimes an old umbrella and a dusty radio are all you need to contact the world.

 That’s the power of loneliness – if you’re determined to survive.
-When everything is broken, you can sit yourself down and build something new.
+When everything is broken, sit yourself down and build something new.

 Then the people will come.